desmoines99/laraveldeneme/README.md

 # Laravel 8 Blog Example

 The purpose of this repository is to show practices on Laravel 8 to build up a basic blog system.
-This system presents some features for users as ;
+This system presents some features for users as:
 - Register
 - Login
 - Post